 - Reconsider expansion locations due to economic and political instability.

 Annie Thompson, Vice President of Strategic Partnerships at Velocity Global, then gave attendees a detailed look at why companies still feel confident in M&A activity and how PE deals shift in terms of structure and timing.
 Both Thompson and Howerton highlighted how COVID-19 lockdowns and restrictions forced employees to work remotely.
-Because so many workers are now remote, using a flexible global employment solution like an International PEO (Professional Employer Organization), rather than establishing a legal entity, provides a company with more freedom to hire remote workers in different locations.
+Because so many workers are now remote, using a flexible global employment solution like an Employer of Record (also known as International PEO), rather than establishing a legal entity, provides a company with more freedom to hire remote workers in different locations.

-How International PEO Helps Companies Overcome M&A Complexity
+How an Employer of Record Helps Companies Overcome M&A Complexity

 Thompson and Howerton then spoke to the strategies that companies use to mitigate risk in turbulent markets.
 In times of economic unpredictability, Thompson noted that it’s important for companies to look at every global employment option and choose the smartest investment.

 For example, if a company has 20 employees in one country, it is smartest to establish a legal entity in that market.
 But if a company has ten employees in ten different countries, establishing multiple legal entities is expensive and time-consuming.
-In this case, it’s best to turn to a flexible employment solution like International PEO.
+In this case, it’s best to turn to a flexible employment solution like an Employer of Record.
 Companies that utilize this solution hire employees in different markets quickly, compliantly, and without establishing an entity.

 Thompson also noted that buyers must maintain a larger company’s culture when they have employees working in different countries or smaller branch offices.
 Buyers must be completely transparent with global employees throughout the transfer process to maintain a positive company culture.